MIAnalyzer/MIA/docs/source/applications/objectdetection.rst

 By selecting the |drag| tool or pressing :kbd:`F1` you can always switch to the drag tool to zoom and change the field of view.
 Press the :kbd:`Spacebar` to toggle between drag tool and the last selected tool.

-Use |addobject| (press :kbd:`F2`) to add objects.
+Use |addobject| (or press :kbd:`F2`) to add objects.
 Press :kbd:`left_mouse` on the target object to label its position with the current active class.

-With |shift| (press :kbd:`F3`) you can shift objects.
+With |shift| (or press :kbd:`F3`) you can shift objects.
 Press and hold the :kbd:`left_mouse` near a labelled object and drag to move its position.

-The |assign| tool (press :kbd:`F4`) can be used to asssign a new class to an existing object.
+The |assign| tool (or press :kbd:`F4`) can be used to asssign a new class to an existing object.
 Select the target class and press the :kbd:`left_mouse` close to an existing object.

-The |delete| tool (press :kbd:`F5`) can be used to remove objects.
+The |delete| tool (or press :kbd:`F5`) can be used to remove objects.
 Press the :kbd:`left_mouse` close to a contour to remove that contour.

 Auto Detection